 In his 25 years on staff and 20 more as a contributing editor, Goldman wrote more than 120 cover stories on race, politics, Watergate, criminal justice and other aspects of American life.
 His projects helped Newsweek win many honors, including six National Magazine Awards--the industry’s nearest equivalent to the Pulitzer Prize.
+"Goldman," the magazine said in a commemorative issue in 2012, "may have done more to explain America to itself, week in and week out, than any other journalist of his generation."

 He was married for 41 years to Helen Dudar, an award-winning newspaper and magazine writer.
 In the last year of her life, he edited and published The Attentive Eye, a collection of her journalism.
 She died of breast cancer in 2002.